-- (1) Unless otherwise specified, the business address of the Directors and officers of the Company is c/o BlackRock Kelso Capital Corporation, 40 East 52nd Street, New York, New York 10022. - Other than the Company.
+- Mr. Maher is an "interested person" (for purposes of the 1940 Act) of the Company because he is an officer of the Company and of the Advisor. - (1) Unless otherwise specified, the business address of the Directors and officers of the Company is c/o BlackRock Kelso Capital Corporation, 40 East 52nd Street, New York, New York 10022. - (2) Other than the Company.

-\ DOES THE BOARD HAVE ANY COMMITTEES?
+DOES THE BOARD HAVE ANY COMMITTEES?

 Yes.
 The Board has determined that the efficient conduct of the Company's affairs makes it desirable to delegate responsibility for certain specific matters to committees of the Board.
 The committees meet as often as necessary, either in conjunction with regular meetings of the Board or otherwise.
 The Board has created a Governance Committee comprised of all of the Independent Directors.
-The Board has also created an Audit Committee in accordance with Section 3(a) (58)(A) of the Securities Exchange Act of 1934 (the "Exchange Act") comprised solely of Independent Directors.
+The Board has also created an Audit Committee in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934 (the "Exchange Act") comprised solely of Independent Directors.
 The Board does not have a compensation committee because the Company's executive officers do not receive any direct compensation from the Company.